Photo by elwynn / Shutterstock.com

 Everett Collection / Shutterstock.com

 About 15 years ago, I put about $2,000 into Apple stock.
-As I write this, it’s worth about $300,000.
-Had I been watching financial news all day and reacting to all the pundits and market news, I’d have sold it long ago and been kicking myself today.
+I sold half of it a few years ago, but as I write this, my remaining shares are worth about $300,000.
+Had I been watching financial news every day and reacting to pundits and market gyrations, I’d have sold it all long ago and been kicking myself today.

 If you want to be rich, buy into high quality stocks and hold on to them for long periods of time.
 If you want to kick yourself, buy into high quality stocks, then sell them at the drop of a hat based on something or someone you saw on air or online.